Take a Virtual Tour

 The team also works closely with your obstetrician, if needed, to assist with the birthing process.

-The antepartum area has five spacious rooms that feature hotel-like surroundings and gourmet room service.
+The antepartum area is located inside The Family Birthplace on the third floor of the main hospital.
+It has five spacious rooms that feature hotel-like surroundings and gourmet room service.
 Each patient has a private room designed to provide comfort and convenience.
-Amenities include a personal refrigerator and other furnishings if you have a longer-than-expected stay.

 Amenities during Your Stay

 We want each mom-to-be to have an enjoyable long-term stay at The Family Birthplace.
-While a guest, the following services are available:
+While a guest, the following amenities and services are available:

 - Childbirth education offered bedside